LouisGameDev/runelite-custom-emoji/README.md

 - **Volume:** Adjustable in plugin settings (0-100)

 ### Sidebar Panel
-An explorer-style emoji browser in the RuneLite sidebar that allows the user to configure the settings for individual emoji:
+An explorer-style emoji browser in the RuneLite sidebar that allows the user to configure settings for individual emoji:

 #### Header Buttons:
 - ![settings](src/main/resources/com/customemoji/wrench.png) **Settings** - Open plugin configuration